rganzi/RepData_PeerAssessement1/PA1_template.md

 }
 ```

-The `interval.machine` function was run on the `activity` data set to produce `marco.polo` (named after the famous 13th-14th cent. compulsive step-counter and fitbit earliest adopter).
+The `interval.machine` function was run on the `activity` data set to produce `marco.polo` (named after the famous 13th-14th cent. compulsive step-counter and Fitbit earliest-adopter).
 A time series plot of his travels shows a large peak in activity near interval 800 and three peaks of half that size later in the day.

 ```r